Sexual stimulation: Dreams

-Nocturnal emission orgasms or "wet dreams" are when men and women ejaculate or orgasm during sleep.
+Nocturnal emission orgasms or "wet dreams" or "erotic dreams" are when people ejaculate or orgasm during sleep.
 These occur during REM (rapid eye movement) phases of sleep, which is the main stage when humans dream.
-This implies that erotic dreams alone are enough to stimulate men, however erections accompany all REM phases.
+This implies that erotic dreams alone are enough to stimulate men, but erections accompany all REM phases.
 According to self-report data, as many as 22% of young women may also experience orgasm during sleep, with such dreams being more common in college students in higher school years than younger students.
 The orgasms experienced were positively correlated with high emotionality, including sexual excitement, but also anxiety.

 Sexual role-play

 Sexual role-play is when people act out characters or scenarios which may sexually stimulate each other.
 This can include fantasies (discussed above) and fetishes, such as BDSM (bondage and discipline, dominance and submission, sadism and masochism) or age-play.
 It has been described by some as an adult form of L.A.R.P (live action role-play).
 Role-play can also be carried out online, by typing stories to each other or pretending to be a character, and is therefore a form of mental stimulation you can engage in with another person without them being physically present.
 Many adolescents find online role-play pleasurable and arousing.

-Role-play can also include sexual fanfiction, where characters from well-known stories, that were not sexually or romantically together in the original story, are written into sexual scenes.
+Role-play can also include sexual fan fiction, where characters from well-known stories, that were not sexually or romantically together in the original story, are written into sexual scenes.
 Slash fiction is a type of fan fiction where the characters of the same sex (originally male-male) engage in romantic or sexual activities.
 Slash fiction allows people the freedom to share stimulating things that can be counter-cultural.